EnriFort/hello-world/README.md

 # hello-world

 Ciao a tutti! i'm Enrico
-Questo é un altro branch della repository "hello-world", ossia un'altra versione dello stesso progetto.
-Cambiando questo file non modificheremo il file del branch principale "main".
+This is another branch of "hello-world" repository, or another version of the same project.
+Changing this file we wont changing our definitive branch "main".